aleblanc70/raspberry/README.md

 ## Order to run my scripts
 Make sure your ssh key have been deploy to all your nodes.
-Make sure to adjust tne inventory.yaml file.
+Make sure to adjust the inventory.yaml file.

 Upgrade the os on all nodes.
 - ansible-playbook rasp_upgrade-os.yaml